Loading Events

 Mandatory Text

+All selected participants are required to procure a copy of Tantrayukti: IKS-based Handbook for Thesis Construction by Prof M. Jayaraman.
 The Master Class will be anchored in this text, and participants are expected to bring their copy to the sessions.

 DAY 01

-10:00 – 11:15 | Session 1
+Session 1 | 10:00 – 11:15

 • Intellectual Climate of Ancient Bharat

-• Hints for Organized knowledge Transmission from across Shastra traidition
+• Hints for Organized Knowledge Transmission from across Śāstra tradition

-• Tantrayukti as a unified and compact document for Knowledge transmission
+• Tantrayukti as a unified and compact document for Knowledge Transmission

-11:15 – 11:30 |Tea Break
+Tea Break | 11:15 – 11:30

-11:30 – 1:00 | Session 2
+Session 2 | 11:30 – 1:00

 • Historical evolution and academic functions of Tantrayukti